k8-mb/k8-mb.github.io/timeline.md

 I wrote to Fourreal to inform them that we have not the key of the site where the mailboxes are.
-Also I tell them that we have not received the protocoll about building administration, that the ringbell is not working and other unfinished works in the building.
+Also I tell them that we have not received the protokoll about building administration, that the ring-bell is not working and other unfinished works in the building.
 I ask for information about the timeline of the remaining works.
 No answer.

-Jackstadt receive a reply from Fourreal's lawyers, Krause Creutzburg & partner.
-They says that the defects listed in the Abnahmeprotokoll will be fixed by Kassim Maher Bau on 14.01.2017.
+Jakstadt receive a reply from Fourreal's lawyers, Krause Creutzburg & partner.
+They says that the defects listed in the Abnahme-protokoll will be fixed by Kassim Maher Bau on 14.01.2017.

 January 14th
 ------------

-A worker of Kassim Maher Bau comes to our apartment and apply silicon in the pathroom and start fixing the scratchs on the door.
-Mr. Unger is present, he says us that the remaining works would have been done the next monday.
+A worker of Kassim Maher Bau comes to our apartment and apply silicon in the bathroom and start fixing the scratches on the door.
+Mr. Unger is present, he says us that the remaining works would have been done the next Monday.
 We fix an appointment for 16 o'clock

 January 16th
 ------------